-The purpose of this policy is to describe the distribution and designation of IP addresses and hostnames on the University of Bath's network maintained by Computing Services.
+The purpose of this policy is to describe the distribution and designation of IP addresses and hostnames on the University of Bath's network maintained by the Digital, Data & Technology Group.

-The Policy is maintained and regulated by Computing Services and is cross-referenced to, and by, a number of other University policies and regulations.
+The Policy is maintained and regulated by DD&T and is cross-referenced to, and by, a number of other University policies and regulations.

 The Policy will be made available to users of the network and related services and facilities.
 There will also be periodic review of the Policy and, if necessary, amended from time to time.
 This will be necessary with regard to the expected developments of the system, the operational use of the system and generally recognised best practice.